znsoooo/qr-desktop/README.md

 - __License:__ GPL 2.0 License.
 Copyright (c) 2022 Lishixian (znsoooo).
 All Rights Reserved.

 ## Feature
-- The program is written by C++ and only size with 200+ KB.
+- The program is written by C/C++ and only size with 79 KB.
 - Copy your text and qr-code will shown in the window.
 - Long text separate into pages and use PgUp / PgDn to flip.
 - Double click icon in tray or use Ctrl-Alt-Q to hiding or showing window.